All sessions are held 301 Steidle unless otherwise noted.

 April 27, 2017 from 12:00pm to 1:00pm in 301 Steidle

 Can't make it in person?
 Join us virtually at https://psu.zoom.us/j/983674491

-The March 23rd session will be devoted to quick and easy ways to get your course up and running in Canvas in no time!
+The March 23 session was be devoted to quick and easy ways to get your course up and running in Canvas in no time!